AymanElarian/laravel-sqlserver-extender/README.md

 [![Software License][ico-license]](LICENSE.txt)
 [![Total Downloads][ico-downloads]][link-downloads]

-This package extend the SQL Server driver from Laravel to fix the migration error due to using custom schema  name
+This package extend the SQL Server driver from Laravel to fix the migration error due to using custom schema  name and support sql server spatial

 ## Install